 - Duty Officer: the role of the Duty Officer is primarily to interpret the daily forecast received, liaise with the weather forecaster and decide on required treatment and subsequently prepare the Daily Action Plan.
-When there are planned actions the Duty Officer will be in the control room to assist the Duty Controller monitor conditions and make decisions on further treatments should they be required.
-Even on nights with little activity the Duty Officer will be in contact with winter controllers.
-These calls will be logged. - Duty Controller: the Duty Controller will be based in our Winter Control Room with the primary responsibility of monitoring the ice prediction system, surface patrols (mobile sensors) and condition patrols (DSP 310) and notifying the Duty Officer of any changes.
+When there are planned actions the Duty Officer will be in the control room and will be assisted by the Duty Controller to monitor conditions and make decisions on further treatments should they be required. - Duty Controller: the Duty Controller will be based in our Winter Control Room with the primary responsibility of monitoring the ice prediction system, surface patrols (mobile sensors) and condition patrols (DSP 310) and notifying the Duty Officer of any changes.
 The Duty Controller has authority to escalate any proposed action but cannot reduce this without prior agreement with the Duty Officer.